TidalWave HMX Sewage Treatment Plant IMO MEPC.227(64) Approved

 - PLC AUTOMATION AVAILABLE WITH COLOR TOUCH SCREEN DISPLAYS AND AUTOMATES ALL VESSEL WASTE TANKS INTO STP

 The TIDALWAVE HMX® compact sewage treatment Plants are U.S. Coast Guard certified Type II Marine Sanitation Devices that are also IMO Approved for worldwide compliance with MEPC.227(64).
-Standard models are available to treat up to 50,000 US Gallons per day (18.9 cubic meters per day).
+Our Marine Standard models are available to treat up to 50,000 US Gallons per day (18.9 cubic meters per day).
 These systems provide automated processing of onboard sewage.

 Designed for quick starts and stops with the push of a button, the TIDALWAVE HMX system uses floculant settling, chemical oxidation, hydro-maceration and patented crossflow separation techniques to thoroughly destroy influent biomass.
 This is all done without the need for an additional sludge retention tank onboard.